Matatika/matatika-docs/content/getting-started.md

 Cloud is by far the easiest way to get started.

-If you are a Meltano user, our For Meltano Users guide is a great way to power up your existing Meltano projects.
+For Meltano Users is a great way for Meltano users to power up their existing Meltano projects.